smartheim/ui-maintenance/js/readme.md

 # Developer guideline for javascript

-You can add your independant javascript files (ES6 modules!) into any `js/*` subdirectory.
+You can add your independant javascript files (ES6 modules!) into any `js/my-subdirectory`.
-During the build each directory is build, minified and made available under `js/subdirectory-name.js`.
+During the build each directory is build, minified and made available under `js/my-subdirectory.js`.

 You can use npm dependencies (ES6-modules-only!) in your javascript files.